Shiba Inu Puppies for Sale

 This dog is an exceptionally clean and odorless dog with a double coat.
 The undercoat is soft to the touch while the outer coat is straight and harsh.

-They “blow” their coat during shedding season, so the amount of fur shedding can be substantial.
-Thorough brushing 3 – 5 times a week during shedding season is a must.
-At other times of the year, brushing your Shiba Inu 2-3 a month should be sufficient.
+They “blow” their coat during shedding season, so the amount of fur shedding is substantial.
+It is suggested to take the dog outside to do a thorough brushing 3 – 5 times a week during shedding season is a must.
+At other times of the year, brushing your Shiba Inu 2-3 a month is sufficient.
 Only bathe when necessary, since bathing can remove natural oils in this breed’s waterproof coat.